Medeirosseth/Test-Template/README.md

 2. Navigate to the `galactic-age-calculator` directory on your computer
 3. Open with your preferred text editor to view the code base
 4. To start a development server and view the project in the browser:
-   - Navigate to `galactic-age-calculator` in your command line
+   - Navigate to `` in your command line
    - Run the command `npm install` to install dependencies
    - Optionally, run the commmand `npm run build` to make a bundle of the files
    - Finally, run the command `npm run start` to start a development server
-5. To run tests, navigate to `galactic-age-calculator` in your terminal and run the command `npm run test`
+5. To run tests, navigate to ``in your terminal and run the command`npm run test`
 </details>

 ## Known Bugs :no_entry_sign: :bug: